receptor-mammography/receptor-mammography/README.md

 You can use this algorithm after downloaded hdf5 file from release page.
 This algorithm is not for a diagnostic use.

 ## Install
-Clone this repository.
+・Clone this repository.

-Download a hdf5 file (*_best-performing.hdf5) into the directory of "h5files".
+・Download a hdf5 file (*_best-performing.hdf5) into the directory of "h5files".

-hdf5 file can be downloaded from: https://github.com/receptor-mammography/receptor-mammography/releases
+※hdf5 file can be downloaded from: https://github.com/receptor-mammography/receptor-mammography/releases

 ## Usage
-python SGD.py in the directory of "code".
+・python SGD.py in the directory of "code".

 Default model was VGG16.
 If you change the base_model part in the SGD.py, you can try different models.